 CRMs don’t necessarily provide ROI right out of the box.
 A successful CRM setup for your startup requires a strategy with goals and planning.

-• CRMs are versatile and help startups accomplish more with less resources.
+• Modern CRMs are flexible tools that help startups maximize efficiency and accomplish more with limited resources.

 What is a CRM?